Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Atlantis ecosystem model
 Software for modelling marine ecosystem including spatial and temporal dynamics.

+**Attention!**
+>Atlantis is a living piece of software and the information here cn get out of date quickly.
+While the informaiton here faithfully reflects the state of the model when the paper mentioned below was created things have moved on since.
+If you would like to more please go to the [Atlantis research page](https://research.csiro.au/atlantis) or [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Ecosystem+Model+Home+Page)

+Due to licensing requirements, new users must register to access the code.
+If you want a copy of the Atlantis main code (which you will need to start using the model) you will need to email the developers to get access to the Atlantis-Wiki.
+If the link doesn't autoconnect to email for you please check if you have a pop-up blocker turned on in your browser.
+Alternatively, right click on the text "email to developers" and select the option "copy email".

 <!-- [Download manuscript](https://besjournals.onlinelibrary.wiley.com/journal/2041210x) -->
  **Download manuscript** (link to the published manuscript introducing the model will be available here)

 This page contains an example of an operational Atlantis model with details of the parameter (input) files and model output files given.
 It also gives brief details and instructions on how to compile and run an Atlantis model on your computer.
-For more detailed explanation about the code, the parameters and how to run Atlantis you will need to download the Atlantis manual
-([part 1](https://research.csiro.au/atlantis/wp-content/uploads/sites/52/2021/01/AtlantisUserGuide_PartI.pdf) and [part 2](https://research.csiro.au/atlantis/wp-content/uploads/sites/52/2021/01/AtlantisUserGuide_PartII.pdf)).
-Other useful Atlantis references can also be found [here](https://research.csiro.au/atlantis/home/useful-references/).
+For more detailed explanation about the code, the parameters and how to run Atlantis you will need to download the Atlantis manual and useful Atlantis references from [here](https://research.csiro.au/atlantis/home/useful-references/).

 <hr>